isabellaWang0108/Experimentation/README.md

 3. The number in part 2 do not need to be an extention for number in part 1, but they need to be unique still.

 ## email sample
-Hi <their name>,
+Hi (their name),

 I am a student at Cornell Tech and I am working with a couple of small/medium sized companies to help them recruit top talent.
-I came across your profile on <platform> and I am reaching out to you to see if you would be interested in any of the following opportunities.
+I came across your profile on Linkedin and I am reaching out to you to see if you would be interested in any of the following opportunities.

 - Frontend Engineer
 Employer notes: We are looking for a Front End Tech Lead to join our fast-paced team and take ownership of our front-end code.